|PARTICIPATE||at Field Day|

 If you are planning to participate, it is essential that we know who you are so that you can get all the pertinent information.
 While it is possible to "just show up", it is much, much better to be part of the planning process and get information about what is going on before arriving at the site where everyone is running around in chaos.

-Our Field Day planning meeting will be held on Tuesday, June 22nd at 6:30pm on Zoom.
+Our Field Day planning meeting will be held on Monday, June 20th at 7PM at W1SJ.
 If you are new to Field Day, this is the best way to get a feeling for what is about to happen on the weekend.

 for whatever hours you can spare to be available.
 If you can't decide, then come